aabbtree77/esp32-vpn/README.md

 - DOIT DEvKit V1 ESP32-WROOM-32 is roughly an ATmega board, only with a longer reach to its sensors, plus a lot of convenience (e.g. MicroPython), minus economy and reliability.
 The [ESP32](https://en.wikipedia.org/wiki/ESP32) is much better than sending UDP packets with [Atmega and the ENC28J60](http://tuxgraphics.org/electronics/200606/article06061.shtml).
 However, tiny RAM = yet another custom tech stack, which is so unnecessary in the year 2023.
 I would not use the ESP32 for anything other than transmitting sensor values/control within a LAN.
 Bail out to the Linux space ASAP.

 - The [ESP32](https://en.wikipedia.org/wiki/ESP32) niche could be massive LANs of "Wi-Fi-enabled" sensors, where node failures are not critical, e.g. [waste bin level sensors](https://www.ecubelabs.com/bin-level-sensors-5-reasons-why-every-city-should-track-their-waste-bins-remotely/).
 Contrary to popular belief, these chips are very suboptimal for hobby networking, compared to, say, Raspberry Pi Zero W. I would look more into the [ESP32-ready sensors](https://esphome.io/#sensor-components) and think of distributing them in the LAN.

-- Consider economics: DOIT DEVIT V1 ESP32-WROOM-32 vs Raspberry Pi Zero W bought on, say, anodas.lt in Vilnius, May 23rd, 2023.
-The former costs 12.70€, while the latter is 23.90€ plus a 32GB MicroSD card sold as low as 4.90€.
-A typical hobbyist will only need a dozen of such devices in a life time, and the cost of 2-4x higher priced Raspberry Pi Zero W will be negligible compared to the pain one will experience with scarce network software and tiny kilobyte RAM of ESP32.
-[Andreas Spiess](https://www.youtube.com/watch?v=rXc_zGRYhLo&t=389s) even suggests getting an old used laptop on ebay instead of a new Raspberry Pi.

 - A bus card reader?
 We used to have some early low RAM devices here in Vilnius for about 5-10 years.
 They would produce occasional errors and that is how I know that their memory was kilobytes, it would be displayed in the error message on the screen.
 This year (2023) the bus card readers got replaced with Estonian Ridango devices which, I suspect, run Linux.

-- The [ESP32](https://en.wikipedia.org/wiki/ESP32) provides small distance communication via the BLE and ESP-NOW protocols.
-In theory, this could be used to implement electronic bike shifting, remove low power electric control wires whenever possible.
-"But hold on a second, did you know that you never need to update the firmware on a mechanical derailleur?"

-- The combo of the [ESP32](https://en.wikipedia.org/wiki/ESP32) and MicroPython achieves hassle-free ADC and easy ROM address scanning (whenever one needs to pin a lot of temperature sensors on a single wire input).
-This is a lot messier in the ATmega world.
-There is no need to deal with the fuse bits, makefiles and C shenanigans.
-This brings convenience, but MicroPython wastes RAM and dynamic typing is very prone to typos and all sorts of hidden bugs, which is a huge problem.

 - Wi-Fi is limited to 10...50m without repeaters.
 [LoRa](https://en.wikipedia.org/wiki/LoRa) (e.g. [LILYGO TTGO T-Beam ESP32 board](https://www.youtube.com/watch?v=TY6m6fS8bxU)) may reach [1...166km](https://meshtastic.discourse.group/t/practical-range-test-results/692/47?page=2).
 The ESP32 could be suboptimal w.r.t. its power consumption, which is critical in [mobile p2p radio networks](https://meshtastic.discourse.group/t/real-world-use-cases/175).

-- Useful ESP32 applications may not require global connectivity (see e.g. this router: [1](https://github.com/martin-ger/esp32_nat_router/tree/master), [2](https://github.com/dchristl/esp32_nat_router_extended/tree/master/src)), or even local connectivity (see e.g. [the GPS Tracker](https://how2electronics.com/esp32-gps-tracker-using-l86-gps-module-oled-display/)), but also take a look at the [ESP32](https://www.youtube.com/@ESP32WiPhone/videos) [WiPhone](https://news.ycombinator.com/item?id=32762767).
+- Useful ESP32 applications may not require global connectivity (see e.g. this router: [1](https://github.com/martin-ger/esp32_nat_router/tree/master), [2](https://github.com/dchristl/esp32_nat_router_extended/tree/master/src)), or even local (Wi-Fi) connectivity (see e.g. [the GPS Tracker](https://how2electronics.com/esp32-gps-tracker-using-l86-gps-module-oled-display/)).

+- [ESP32](https://www.youtube.com/@ESP32WiPhone/videos) [WiPhone](https://news.ycombinator.com/item?id=32762767)??
+Even much beefier Linux PinePhone is [too limiting](https://www.reddit.com/r/linux/comments/xy00ox/anyone_tried_pinephone/).

 - This is where ESP32 shines, namely, rapid prototyping: